noxiouz/python-flock/README.md

     "maxla": 30,      // If >=0 -> max loadaverage for work.
 Default -1
     "logger": {
             "path": "/tmp/zkflock.log",
             "level": "INFO",
             "zklevel": "ERROR"
+    },
+    "auth": {
+        "scheme": "digest",
+        "data": "noxiouz:password"
     }
 }
 ```
  * **host** - list of Zookeeper nodes
  * **timeout** - timeout for zookeper connection (sec)
  * **app_id** - namespace for your application in Zookeeper.
 This means that the lock will be stored
                 in Zookeeper with path likes **/app_id/your_lock_name**
  * **sleep** - Sleep before work.
 Default: "OFF".
 Switch "ON" by -s (--sleep).
  * **maxla** - Maximal load average.
 Use if >=0.
 Default: -1.
 Set by -m (--maxla).